 In the Spring of 1858, more settlers arrived, including two men by the names of Ruggles and Stevens, who built a cabin on the south bank of the Neosho River and began to sell goods.
 Later in the year, the two built a frame store building and the Falls House Hotel.
 Before long, another store building was erected by J. Fisher, who put in a stock of drugs.

 Though the land was still part of the New York Indian Reserve, it was never occupied by any New York tribes, their only settlement being a temporary one near Fort Scott.
 Finding that the Indians would not settle on the reserve, the Woodson Board of County Supervisors began to organize the county in May 1858.
-On May 22nd, the men met at Neosho Falls and passed an order for the conduct of all county business in that settlement.
+On May 22, the men met at Neosho Falls and passed an order to conduct all county business in that settlement.
 That same month National S. Goss & Co. donated a jail building to the county to use for as long as Neosho Falls should remain the county seat.
-In August, the Board of County Supervisors again met at Neosho Falls and proceeded to lay off the county into the townships of Neosho Falls, Liberty, Owl Creek, Belmont, and Verdigris.
+In August, the Board of County Supervisors again met at Neosho Falls.
+It proceeded to lay off the county into the townships of Neosho Falls, Liberty, Owl Creek, Belmont, and Verdigris.
 That same year, the first school was taught in the private property of E. H. Curtis, who afterward figured in the war as the Colonel of an African-American regiment.

 The first newspaper in the county was the Frontier Democrat, which was started in October 1869 by Isaac Boyle, who published the paper at Neosho Falls until January 1870, when it was sold to William H. Slavens who changed the name to the Neosho Falls Advertiser.